Speakers

 Faculty

-Isabella Maldonado wore a gun and badge in real life before turning to crime writing.
-A graduate of the FBI National Academy in Quantico and the first Latina to attain the rank of captain in the Fairfax County Police Department just outside DC, she retired as the Commander of Special Investigations and Forensics.
+Isabella Maldonado is the award-winning international and Wall Street Journal bestselling author of three thriller series and co-authors a fourth with Jeffery Deaver.
+She wore a gun and badge in real life before turning to crime writing.
+A graduate of the FBI National Academy in Quantico and the first Latina to attain the rank of captain in her police department, she retired as the Commander of Special Investigations and Forensics.
 During more than two decades on the force, her assignments included hostage negotiator, department spokesperson, and precinct commander.
-She uses her law enforcement background to bring a realistic edge to her writing, which includes the bestselling FBI Special Agent Nina Guerrera series (soon to be a Netflix feature film starring Jennifer Lopez), the award-winning Detective Veranda Cruz series, the FBI Agent Daniela Vega series, and the Sanchez and Heron series with Jeffery Deaver.
-Her books have been translated into 22 languages.
+She uses her law enforcement background to bring a realistic edge to her books, which are published in twenty-four languages.

 Michael Koryta